 In The Beginning

 Toronto, sweltering summer, 1987.
 Teenage friends Vicar and Graf begin experimenting with a cheap sampler, synthesizers, and dense layers of effects.
-Drum machines are purchased second-hand, and with the aggressive accompaniment of Vicar's guitar and voice, the duo commit a handful of ideas to 4-track cassette.
+Drum machines are purchased second-hand, and with the aggressive accompaniment of Vicar’s guitar and voice, the duo commit a handful of ideas to 4-track cassette.
 On a lark, they decide to partially name themselves after a 1970s BBC sound effects record.
-As these late-night sessions continue, the newly-minted DHI (Death and Horror Inc.) evolves its early sound, and some truly intriguing compositional ideas begin to appear.
+As these late-night sessions continue, the newly-minted DHI (death and horror inc) evolves its early sound, and some truly intriguing compositional ideas begin to appear.

 Less than a year later, another friend of Vicar’s steps on board.
 Bringing an almost fanatical interest in music technology to the band, Max checks in on synths, samples and metal percussion, completing the first incarnation of DHI.

-The trio's inspiration appears to be boundless, and within a few months the group writes and records its debut album-length cassette Need And Ability.
+The trio’s inspiration appears to be boundless, and within a few months the group writes and records its debut album-length cassette Need And Ability.
 The tape (complete with regulation black-and-white photocopied cover) is distributed to a handful of indie record stores in Toronto.
-The cassette rapidly climbs the charts on CKLN, arguably the city's leading college radio station at the time, and by the end of the year, DHI is ranked at #20 on CKLN's Top 30 Cassettes for 1988.
+The cassette rapidly climbs the charts on CKLN, arguably the city’s leading college radio station at the time, and by the end of the year, DHI is shortlisted on CKLN’s Top 30 Cassettes for 1988.

 If that wasn’t enough of a high note, the band plays its first headlining weekend show at The Rivoli, Queen Street’s art-rock mainstay.
 The club is filled to capacity, which proves to be a harbinger as DHI manages to reel in a capacity (and often well-over-capicity) crowd at the venue for the next seven years.